AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 <InlineAlert variant="info" slots="text1" />

-In the snippet above, we check the `newIntent` to decide which module to transition to and return the corresponding configuration object.
+In the snippet above, we check the `newIntent` to decide which workflow to transition to and return the corresponding configuration object.
 In this simple example, checking the `oldIntent` instead would produce the same result.
 However, in more complex cases, you may need to consider both `newIntent` and `oldIntent`.

 ## Try it out in the Tutorial